MohamedElDegwi/Bank_System/README.md

 ### Screens and Functionality

-The system comprises over 20 screens, each embodying clean code practices.
-The flow of screens facilitates an intuitive user experience, mirroring real-world banking interactions.
+The system contains over 20 screens, mirroring some of real-world bank-system interactions.

 ## Main Features